Customizing ComfyUI Appearance

 user.css

-in your ComfyUI user directory (same location as your workflows and settings) - Add your custom CSS rules to this file
+in your ComfyUI user directory (same location as your workflows and settings - see location details below) - Add your custom CSS rules to this file

 - Restart ComfyUI or refresh the page to apply changes